-In 1988, the five crown-rating measurements were: branch

-dieback, foliage transparency, foliage discoloration, dwarfed foliage, and presence of epicormic shoots.
+In 1988, the five crown-rating measurements were: branch dieback, foliage transparency, foliage discoloration, dwarfed foliage, and presence of epicormic shoots.
 Because of poor remeasurement precision for epicormic shoots and dwarfed foliage, these measurements were deleted from subsequent annual measurements.
-Foliage discoloration measurements were down-graded to noncritical measurements and their quality is not checked for compliance with minimum standards.
+Foliage discoloration measurements were down-graded to non-critical measurements and their quality is not checked for compliance with minimum standards.
 In 1989, a new measurement was added to assess the degree of insect defoliation.
 It is not considered a critical measurement and is not checked for repeatability precision.
 Also in 1989, crown ratings of hardwoods other than sugar maple were added, but these are not checked for compliance with minimum standards.
+In 1993, vigor ratings were added to the critical measurements.

 Data quality requirements for the critical measurements were outlined at the beginning of the project.
-Acceptable variability between raters, for example, tolerance limits, was established at +/-1 class for dominant, codominant, and intermediate crown-class sugar maples, and +/-2 classes for suppressed trees.
+Acceptable variability between raters, for example, tolerance limits, was established at +/- 2 class for dominant, codominant, and intermediate crown-class sugar maples, and +/- 4 classes for suppressed trees.
 Exceeding these limits is considered an error in measurement.
 The average of two or more experienced raters is considered as the correct measurement.
 Plot measurements were acceptable with less than 10 percent error.